Download the Local Rules in PDF format

 (b) Pretrial Disclosures.
 Disclosures under Fed.
 R. Civ.
-P. 26(a)(3) shall be made in the proposed final pretrial order found
+P. 26(a)(3) shall be made in the proposed final pretrial order HERE.

 Unless otherwise ordered by the court, reasonable notice for taking a deposition shall be not less than 14 days, as computed under Fed.
 R. Civ.
 P. 6.
 Before sending a notice to take a deposition, counsel or the unrepresented party seeking the deposition shall make a good faith effort to schedule it in a convenient and cost effective manner.

 FILING MOTION FOR PROTECTIVE ORDER, MOTION TO LIMIT EXAMINATION, OR OBJECTION TO DISCOVERY ORDER

 (a) Motion for Protective Order or to Limit Examination.
 Pending resolution of a motion or request for relief under Fed.
 R. Civ.
 P. 26(c) or 30(d), the discovery to which the motion or request is directed shall be stayed unless otherwise ordered.
 A non-prevailing party may be subject to an award of expenses, fees, and costs under Fed.
 R. Civ.
 P. 37(a)(5).

 (b) Objection to Discovery Order by Magistrate Judge.
 An objection under Fed.
 R. Civ.
 P. 72(a) to an order by a magistrate judge concerning discovery does not stay the discovery to which the order is directed.
 A stay of the order shall be obtained by motion filed with the magistrate judge, and if denied, then with the assigned district judge.

 SANCTIONS FOR ABUSIVE DEPOSITION CONDUCT

 (a) Prohibited Conduct.
 In addition to the conduct prohibited by Fed.
 R. Civ.
 P. 30(d)(3)(A), the following abusive deposition conduct is prohibited:

 (1) making an objection or a statement that has the effect of coaching the deponent, or suggesting an answer;

 (2) interrupting examination by counsel except to determine whether to assert a privilege.

 (b) Appointment of Master.
 A judicial officer may appoint a master under Fed.
 R. Civ.
 P. 53 to regulate deposition proceedings.

 (c) Location of Deposition.
 If deposition abuse is anticipated, a judicial officer may order that a deposition be taken at the courthouse or master’s office so that, at the request of any party, deponent, or counsel, a dispute may be heard and decided immediately by a judicial officer or master.

 (d) Expenses, Costs, and Fees.
 When a judicial officer determines that a party or counsel unreasonably has interrupted, delayed, or prolonged a deposition, whether by excessive questioning, objecting, or other conduct, that party or its counsel, or both, may be ordered to pay each other party’s expenses, including without limitation, reasonably necessary travel, lodging, reporter’s fees, attorney fees, and videotaping expenses, for that portion of the deposition determined to be excessive.
 In addition, that party or its counsel, or both, may be required to pay all such costs and expenses for any additional depositions or hearings made necessary by its misconduct.

 ASSIGNMENT OF CASES

 D.C.COLO.LCivR 8.1 and Section III - AP Rules, civil actions shall be assigned to judicial officers by random draw.
-Work parity shall be maintained among active district judges, provided that a majority of active district judges may adjust the assignment of cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of cases among the judicial officers of the court.
-All other transfers of cases from one judicial officer to another shall be subject to the approval of the Chief Judge.
+Work parity shall be maintained among active district judges and among full-time magistrate judges, provided that a majority of active district judges may adjust the assignment of cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of cases among the judicial officers of the court.
+All other reassignments of cases shall be subject to the approval of the Chief Judge.

 (b) Random Draw by Computer.
 The clerk shall maintain a computerized program to achieve work parity among judicial officers through random and public assignment of new cases.
-A senior judge may decline assignment of cases and, on written notice to the Chief Judge, limit participation in the random draw by a stated percentage.
+A senior judge may decline assignment of cases and, on notice to the Chief Judge, limit participation in the random draw by a stated percentage.

 (1) If an unrepresented party in a new case already has a case pending or had a case terminated within 12 months of the new filing, the new case shall be assigned to the judicial officers who were assigned the earlier case.

 (2) Once a bankruptcy appeal or motion to withdraw the reference has been assigned to a district judge by random draw, any case subsequently filed concerning the same debtor in bankruptcy shall be assigned to the same district judge.

 (3) On filing a civil forfeiture proceeding, the United States Attorney shall notify the clerk in writing when a potential claimant is a defendant in a pending criminal case.
 The civil action shall be assigned to the judicial officer to whom the criminal case is assigned.

 (4) A new case that is related under D.C.COLO.LCivR 3.2 to a pending case may be assigned to the same judicial officers:

 (A) by special reassignment on a majority vote of the active district judges under D.C.COLO.LCivR 40.1(a);

 (C) by entry of an order granting a motion to consolidate under Fed.
 R. Civ.
 P. 42(a) and D.C.COLO.LCivR 42.1.

 (5) If a case that has been remanded is removed again, the case shall be assigned to the judicial officers who were assigned the case initially.

 (6) A party may not seek a transfer or special reassignment under paragraph (c)(4) or D.C.COLO.LCivR 3.2.

 (d) “AP” Cases.
 On the filing of an AP case, the clerk will assign a case number without random selection to a district judge designated by the Chief Judge for pre-merits management under Section III of these rules.

 (e) Recusal.
-Recusal of an active judicial officer shall be by written order setting forth the reasons.
+Recusal of an active judicial officer shall be by written order stating the reasons.

 (f) Adjustments.
-On recusal under this rule or D.C.COLO.LCivR 42.1, the clerk shall adjust the computerized drawing program to maintain work parity among active district judges and magistrate judges.
+On recusal under this rule or D.C.COLO.LCivR 42.1, the clerk shall adjust the computerized program to maintain work parity among active district judges and among full-time magistrate judges.